Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Mhmm.
 Try not to spray your musk everywhere, Chunk.
 These suits are expensive to clean."

 Butler snorted and gave Adam a huge friendly blow on the back that barely rocked him but might have hospitalized a normal man.
-"Yeah yeah…I bet I won, though."
+"Yeah yeah...
+I bet I won, though."

 "Won what?"

 "Y’know.
 Who had the best bloodwork."

-"…Christ. *Everything* with you motherfuckers is like this!"
+"...Christ. *Everything* with you motherfuckers is like this!"

 "Gotta beat your man on somethin’!"
 Butler declared, cheerily.

-"Yeah, well…you didn’t.
+"Yeah, well... you didn’t.
 Not even close."
 In fairness, Butler’s had been the closest among the Protectors to human normalcy, but he didn’t need to know that.
 "But don’t worry, you’ll grow up all big and strong one day."

-She was of course talking to a man who would have *breezed* to the top of the podium at any weightlifting competition, but really…everything was relative.
+She was of course talking to a man who would have *breezed* to the top of the podium at any weightlifting competition, but really... everything was relative.
 In any case, Adam pounced on Butler, ‘Base pounced on Adam, and her distraction became a success as a two-on-one struggle got underway that Adam was in little danger of losing.
 They seemed genuinely *relaxed* now rather than deliberately nonchalant, which made all the difference in the world.

 What they really needed, though, was something to look forward to *after* this.
 Marty knew her boys well, and when they were about to jump into the fire, the fire was all they saw.
-Giving them something to focus on past it was…
+Giving them something to focus on past it was...

 It wouldn’t be useful in the moment.
 In the moment, they’d give themselves to the fire completely and think of nothing else.
 But here and now, before that threshold, they needed something to keep them grounded and human until it was time.

 "Y’know, I’m gonna let you three in on a little secret," she said.
 The three paused mid-dogpile and gave her their undivided attention.

-"I have, like…*two* girl friends on Cimbrean, so my hen party was always gonna be kind of a non-starter.
+"I have, like...*two* girl friends on Cimbrean, so my hen party was always gonna be kind of a non-starter.
 So I thought... fuck it.
 Why not just throw a huge party for everyone?"

 Adam stopped breathing for a moment.
 It was always easy to tell when he did because it was about the only time he wasn’t moving in some way.

 "I’m still working out a few details," Marty admitted, which was a white lie.
 She hadn’t actually worked out *any* of it, it had just been an idle idea... but idle ideas always worked best when under pressure.
-"So if there’re any requests…"
+"So if there’re any requests..."

 "Strippers?"
 Butler suggested cheekily.
 He was immediately crushed by Adam while Marty laughed and shrugged.